DiamondLightSource/DosNa/README.md

 - timeout (int): The connection timeout.
 (Default: 5 seconds)
 - client_id: The ceph client id, e.g: client.user.
 (Default: None)

+### Sage

+Sage backend connects to a Sage Cluster.
+This backend depends on a cython module called `PyClovis`.
+If it's not available, please compile it by running `make` in `dosna/support/pyclovis`.
+This will work only if the mero libraries are installed.

+A dataset is mapped to a set of mero objects in which the object id is divided in two parts, the most significant 64 bits represents the dataset id and the least significant 64 bits represents the chunk id.

+ Connection parameters: \
+ `Connection(name, conffile='sage.conf')`

+ - name (string): The name that identifies the connection.
+- conffile (string): The sage configuration file path.
+Defaults to 'sage.conf' in current directory.

 ## Engines

 There are 3 different backends: `cpu`, `joblib` and `mpi`.